DESIGN NOTE:

 Guides

-Not All Sofas Are Created Equal: Understanding Retail vs. Trade-Only Furniture
+Not All Furniture is Created Equal: Understanding Retail vs. Trade-Only Furniture

 It Started with a Sofa…